jina-ai/jina/docs/concepts/jcloud/index.md

 ### Deploy

-In Jina's idiom, a project is a [Deployment](https://docs.jina.ai/concepts/orchestration/Deployment/), which represents an end-to-end task such as indexing, searching or recommending.
+A Jina [Deployment](https://docs.jina.ai/concepts/orchestration/Deployment/) represents an end-to-end task such as indexing, searching, or recommending.
 In this document, we use "project" and "Deployment" interchangeably.

 ```{caution}
 When `jcloud` deploys a deployment it automatically appends the following global arguments to the `deployment.yml`, if not present: